expertanalytics/xal/content/about/employees/asmund/index.md

 phone: +47 900 69 915
 anchor: asmund
 summary: |
-  Founder of Expert Analytics.
+  Founder and CEO of Expert Analytics.
 Enjoys developing small and large systems in a number of languages and environments.
 Makes sure that everyting is working well, both with clients and internally.
 ---